Cognitive Behavioural Therapy (CBT)

 Now it is your turn

 What do you think?
-Do you recognise this explanation of Cognitive Behavioural Therapy (CBT) and the frequently occurring cognitive distortions?
+Do you recognise this explanation of CBT and the frequently occurring cognitive distortions?
 What do you believe to be contributing factors to a healthy state of mind?
 What do you feel aids in focusing, and in creating a healthy self-image?

 Share your experience and knowledge in the comments box below.